Physical Sciences Capstone Description

 The capstone project in the Physical Sciences will be identified in conversations between the student, the potential supervisor, and the Head of Studies.
 Direct supervisors may be Yale-NUS faculty or other members of the academic community approved by the Head of Studies.
 If a student’s direct supervisor is not from Yale-NUS, a Yale-NUS faculty member will be assigned as a faculty supervisor who is responsible for the assessment and grade submission of the project.

 The capstone project is expected to be a significant piece of original research that will be carried out over the course of the final year.
 It may involve experimental work in the laboratory of the supervisor, or theoretical/computational work under the guidance of the supervisor.
-The project will culminate in a dissertation that documents the context of the project based, the research performed, the results obtained, the ensuing discussion, and the conclusions reached at the end of the capstone.
+The project will culminate in a dissertation that documents the project context, the research performed, the results obtained, a discussion of those results, and the conclusions reached at the end of the capstone.

 Range of topics and formats